Contact Information:

 Gow Arepally, M.D., is the Associate Director of Physician-Scientist Development in the Office of Physician-Scientist Development (OPSD) in the Duke University School of Medicine.
 OPSD is a school-wide initiative focused on the training and support of physician-scientists.
 Dr. Arepally has served as the associate director of OPSD since 2018.

-Dr. Arepally is a Professor of Medicine in the Division of Hematology, Professor of Pathology.
+Dr. Arepally is a Professor of Medicine in the Division of Hematology and Professor of Pathology.
 Her research is focused on immune thrombocytopenias, thrombotic disorders, and complement-mediated diseases.
 She has published over 100 peer-reviewed original research papers and is the principal investigator (PI/MPI) on multiple NIH, industry, and foundation sponsored studies.

 In addition to her scholarly activities, Dr. Arepally has also heavily invested in mentoring trainees and faculty.
-She is highly involved in mentoring third year medical students in laboratory research.
+She is highly involved in mentoring third-year medical students in laboratory research.
 She is a mentor for the Cardiovascular Study, Microbiology, Infectious Disease and Immunology, and Molecular Medicine programs in the Third Year Office.
 She is the PI for the Hematology & Transfusion Medicine T32 for medical students and postdoctoral fellows.
-The T32 program has been has been particularly effective in recruiting MD researchers to pursue disease-based research, with a record of retaining ~70% of our trainees in research-related careers.
+The T32 program has been particularly effective in recruiting MD researchers to pursue disease-based research, with a record of retaining ~70% of our trainees in research-related careers.
 Dr. Arepally is also a mentor for the ALICE program, a leadership development opportunity targeting mid-career women faculty in the School of Medicine.